rajatdangra/CoWIN_VaccineFinder/README.md

 	1) First Name - will be used in E-Mail.
 	2) Last Name - will be used in E-Mail.

-In App.Config: (Highly Recommended not to update these settings)
+In appsettings.json: (Highly Recommended not to update these settings)
 	1) VerifyBeneficiaries - To verify beneficiaries, before slot booking (highly recommended: True)
-	2) SendEmail - True or False to enable mail.
+	2) SendEmail - True or False to enable/disable mail.

 Process:
 	1) Confirm inputs from user.